James-Byrne/tp_rails_realex_example/README.md

 )
 ```

-### Developing with TestingPays
+### Developing with Testing Pays

-In order to work with [TestingPays](http://www.testingpays.com) we need to provide your API Key.
-When working with Realex we replace our login and password fields with your TestingPays API key.
+In order to work with [Testing Pays](http://www.testingpays.com) you need to provide your API Key.
+When working with Realex we replace our login and password fields with your Testing Pays API key.
 This is done in the [realex_handler_module](app/controllers/concerns/realex_handler_module.rb).

 > Note that we ignore the password field and ___do not___ require your actual Realex password.

-This application points to the TestingPays Realex auth API when running in both development and testing modes.
+This application points to the Testing Pays Realex auth API when running in both development and testing modes.
 This is set in the [testing_pays initializer](config/initializers/testing_pays.rb).

 ```ruby
 # config/initializers/testing_pays.rb